Cooking Conversion ChartLast updated on 6/8/2018

 Knowing how to convert measurements is an important skill to have in the kitchen.
 For example, in a restaurant or catering setting, you might have to convert a recipe that serves 300 people to accommodate 500 people.
 Additionally, if you're using a family recipe or one from the internet, you'll have to scale it up for use in a commercial environment.
 Cooking conversions are also especially useful in bakeries, where the ratio of ingredients needs to be exact to get the desired effect.
+Since memorizing volume conversions and converting between the U.S. and metric systems can be confusing, we created a cooking conversion chart for you to print out and keep on hand in your restaurant or bakery.Download Cooking Conversion Chart

 U.S. Liquid Measurements

-U.S. liquid measurements are used for measuring the volume of various liquid used in the cooking process.
+U.S. liquid measurements are used for measuring the volume of various liquids used in the cooking process.
 It is important to know how to convert measurements by liquid volume because liquid measurements are used widely in both commercial kitchens and bakeries.

 U.S. to Metric Conversions

 Outside of the U.S., you’re likely to find different units of measurement in the kitchen.
-Instead of pounds, cups, and Fahrenheit, you’ll find kilograms, milliliters, and Celsius.
+Instead of pounds, cups, and Fahrenheit, you’ll see kilograms, milliliters, and Celsius.
 It is important to note that many of these conversions do not even out perfectly, so for recipes that require exact measurements, it is best to do the calculations yourself and measure as accurately as possible.

 U.S. to Metric Weight Conversions